SubhankarBharadwaj/RISCV-5Stage-Pipeline/README.md

 Features involved are:

-    1)RTL Design with seperate files for each element
+- RTL Design with seperate files for each element

-    2)Data forwarding for dependent instructions
+- Data forwarding for dependent instructions

-    3)Load use hazard detection with pipeline stalling
+- Load use hazard detection with pipeline stalling

-    4)Branch and jump handling using pipeline flushing
+- Branch and jump handling using pipeline flushing

-    5)Verified using multiple test programs and waveform analysis in GTKWave
+- Verified using multiple test programs and waveform analysis in GTKWave

 It supports Arithmetic Instructions(add,sub,and,or,addi), Memory instructions(lw,sw),Branch instructions(beq) and Jump instructions(jal).

 The processor follows the classic 5-stage RISC-V pipeline: -

-    1)Instruction Fetch (IF)
+- Instruction Fetch (IF)
-    2)Instruction Decode (ID)
+- Instruction Decode (ID)
-    3)Execute (EX)
+- Execute (EX)
-    4)Memory Access (MEM)
+- Memory Access (MEM)
-    5)Write Back (WB)
+- Write Back (WB)

 To maintain correct execution in the pipeline, the processor includes a hazard unit that handles both data and control hazards. –

-    1)Data forwarding from the EX/MEM and MEM/WB stages to reduce unnecessary stalls.
+- Data forwarding from the EX/MEM and MEM/WB stages to reduce unnecessary stalls.
-    2)Detection of load-use hazards with automatic pipeline stalling.
+- Detection of load-use hazards with automatic pipeline stalling.
-    3) Pipeline flushing for taken branches and jump instructions.
+- Pipeline flushing for taken branches and jump instructions.

 The processor was verified using custom test programs in Icarus Verilog and GTKWave.

+Some possible extensions to this processor include:

+- Support for the complete RV32I instruction set
+- Branch prediction
+- Instruction and data caches
+- Exception and interrupt handling
+- FPGA implementation
+- SystemVerilog-based verification